 Along with this increase in production and integrity.
 They are prone to the same failures as their hard drive predecessors when it comes to controller integrity and drive failure.

-With a general summary out of the way, let's get into the important distinctions between HDDs and SSDs like price to capacity, performance, and integrity along with trusted brands that Apex uses in all of our systems.
+With a general summary out of the way, let's get into the important distinctions between HDDs and SSDs like price to capacity, gaming performance, and integrity along with trusted brands that Apex uses in all of our systems.

 Price and Capacity